Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Discussion and Future Work

 In this section, we delve into the limitations of this research and propose directions for future work to build upon our results.
 We specifically focus on our proposed hypercube-based quantum walks \ac{qkd} protocol, discussing its current constraints, potential vulnerabilities to practical attacks, and then exploring directions for further improvement and theoretical analysis.

-\paragraph{\textbf{Limitations and practical attacks}.} While our protocol proves more secure and noise-resistant than state-of-the-art schemes, several limitations still need to be addressed.
-First, due to \texttt{AerSimulator} constraints, we could only simulate up to $P \leq 13$.
-Larger values of $P$ may further improve performance, though saturation in \ac{qer} is possible.
+\textbf{Limitations and practical attacks}.
+While our protocol proves more secure and noise-resistant than state-of-the-art schemes, several limitations still need to be addressed.
+First, due to AerSimulator constraints, we could only simulate up to $P \leq 13$; larger $P$ may further improve performance, though saturation in \ac{qer} is possible.
 The hypercube protocol also requires more qubits, raising computational costs compared to the circle-based version.
-Moreover, our analysis relied on Qiskit’s single-qubit noise models for reproducibility, but a tailored multi-qubit model would yield a more realistic evaluation.
-Increasing iterations ($N \gg 10^{4}$) would improve \ac{qer} estimates, though our hardware limited this.
-Similarly, the absence of a true RNG constrained the randomness of $w_A, w_B$, and $\ket{i_A}$, a limitation solvable with access to quantum RNGs.
-From a security perspective, the protocol does not depend on quantum memory.
-In the prepare-and-measure version, Eve requires a stable memory to attack, while Alice and Bob do not.
-The same holds for the entanglement-based scheme.
+Moreover, our analysis relied on Qiskit's single-qubit noise models for reproducibility, but a tailored multi-qubit model would yield a more realistic evaluation.
+Increasing iterations ($N \gg 10^{4}$) would improve \ac{qer} estimates, though our hardware limited this, as would access to a true quantum RNG in place of the pseudo-randomness used for $w_A, w_B$, and $\ket{i_A}$.
+From a security perspective, the protocol does not depend on quantum memory: in both the prepare-and-measure and entanglement-based versions, Eve requires a stable memory to attack, while Alice and Bob do not.
 Against practical threats such as photon-number-splitting~\cite{pns_attack}, decoy states~\cite{decoy_states} remain effective, and our one-way communication model supports this countermeasure.
 However, authentication of the classical reconciliation channel is still essential to prevent man-in-the-middle attacks.
 Other known attacks, including Trojan Horse~\cite{trojan_horse}, detector blinding, and time-shift~\cite{detector_blinding_time_shifts}, can be mitigated with standard countermeasures~\cite{trojan_horse_solution,detector_blinding_solution,time_shifts_solution}.
 Nonetheless, since our protocol involves more quantum states than traditional ones, its practical implementation may introduce new challenges that merit further study.
+We also note that comparing circle and hypercube at the same $P$ does not separate the effect of topology from the effect of dimension, since the two spaces have different sizes; a matched-dimension study (circle at $P$, hypercube at $\log_2(2P)$) is left for future work.